tediousjs/node-mssql/README.md

 ## What's new in 0.5.1 (unstable, git)

-- Updated to new Tedious 0.1.7 (unstable)
+- Updated to new Tedious 0.1.7 (unstable, development branch)
 - Added support for TDS 7.3+ data types Date, Time, DateTime2 and DateTimeOffset
 - Added support for UDT data types
 - Serialization of Geography and Geometry CLR types